Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Introduction

 \subsection{Motivation and results}

-We shall mainly discuss the second order asymptotics of~\eqref{Pas} and the almost sure asymptotics up to the second term in the heavy tailed case.
+We shall mainly discuss the second order asymptotics of \eqref{Pas} and the almost sure asymptotics up to the second term in the heavy tailed case.
 Let us briefly explain why we are interested in higher order terms.

+In the light tailed case, Donsker and Varadhan's result suggests that the dominant contribution to the right hand side of~\eqref{DV} comes from the following strategy: there exists $x\in\R^d$ such that $\omega(B(x,R_0t^{1/(d+2)}))=0$ and the Brownian motion $\{B_s\}_{0\le s\le t}$ stays in the ball.
+Indeed, one can easily see that this specific event gives the correct lower bound.
+Motivated by this observation, Sznitman~\cite{Szn91b} ($d=2$) and Povel~\cite{Pov99} ($d \ge 3$) proved that the above confinement is typical for the paths which survives for a long time.
+Sznitman also studied the behavior of surviving paths under a fixed configuration $\omega$, based on the heuristics behind \eqref{LT-q}.
+We refer the reader to the monograph~\cite{Szn98} for detail and related topics.

-Our motivation is to develop the study on the conditional measures in the heavy tailed case.
-We notice that in the study of the annealed path measure with compactly supported $\hat{v}$, the variational expression~\eqref{DV-var} has played an important role (see e.g.~\cite{Pov99}).
-This is natural since the annealed path measure has the form of the Gibbs measure and~\eqref{DV-var} gives the variational expression of the free energy.
-Given such a variational expression, one can guess the behavior of the system following the maximum entropy principle.
-The problem in the heavy tailed case is that it seems difficult to read so much information about the Brownian motion from~\eqref{Pas} since it is independent of the diffusion coefficient $\kappa$.
+Our motivation is to develop the study on the typical behavior of the surviving paths in the heavy tailed case.
+However in the heavy tailed case, it seems difficult to read so much information about the Brownian motion from \eqref{Pas} since it is independent of the diffusion coefficient $\kappa$.

 The first main theorem of this article is the moment asymptotics of the Feynman-Kac functional up to the second order.
-It in particular gives refinement of~\eqref{Pas} and we see that the second term does depend on $\kappa$. \begin{thm} Suppose $d < \alpha < d+2$ and $p \in [0, \infty)$.
+It in particular gives refinement of \eqref{Pas} and we see that the second term does depend on $\kappa$. \begin{theorem} Suppose $d < \alpha < d+2$ and $p \in [0, \infty)$.
 Then

 as $t \to \infty$, where